isomerpages/imda-codesg/pages/features-content/2017-10-16-getting-singapore-making-with-the-microbit.md

 ---
-layout: post
-title: "Getting Singapore making with the micro:bit"
+title: 'Getting Singapore making with the micro:bit'
-date: 2017-10-16
+date: 2017-10-16T00:00:00.000Z
 permalink: /getting-singapore-making-with-the-microbit/
-breadcrumb: Getting Singapore making with the micro:bit
+breadcrumb: 'Getting Singapore making with the micro:bit'

 ---

 ## Getting Singapore making with the micro:bit
 #### - article by Tinkercademy